billpliske/mock-reservation-system/README.md

 # mock-reservation-system

---- IN PROGRESS (I'll remove this when complete) ----

 I was asked to create a mock reservation system.
 Two apps: the first is to provide an API for the reservation system — the second, a react-native app that uses the API.

 ## Tech Stack